-The Centre for Family and Population Research (CFPR) is inviting applications for seed grants to jumpstart research projects in family and population studies.
-We are looking to fund research ideas that have the potential to be developed into a larger grant.
+The Centre for Family and Population Research (CFPR) is inviting applications for seed grants to start research projects in family and population studies.
+We are looking to fund research ideas that have the potential to be develop into a larger grant.
 CFPR aims to promote collaborative, interdisciplinary research.
 The proposed topics should fall within the scope of CFPR’s research themes which are:

 For this round, there will be up to two grants awarded on a competitive basis.
 Award size depends on the proposed scope of work and will average about S$5,000, and be capped at S$10,000 per award.
 The fund can be used to support the employment of research assistants, fieldwork expenses, research-related travel and materials/consumables provided these are within NUS policies on procurement of goods and services.
 Grants will be awarded for a funding period of 1.5 years.

 This grant call is open to full time FASS Faculty Members and Postdoctoral Fellows who are Associates of the Centre for Family and Population Research.
 Postdoctoral Fellows are required to have a tenured faculty member as a co-PI.

 Applications are now open until 15 March 2019.
 Successful applications will be announced in April 2019.